navattapaolo/ScanConn/files/code/WhatIsThis.md

-In this folder you can find the python file that you can edit (following the license rules), if you don't need to edit the python file you can delete this folder.
+In this folder, you will find the Python file that you can edit in accordance with the license rules.
+If you do not need to edit the Python file, you can delete this folder.